Inverse vulcanization: Lithium-sulfur batteries

 This new way of sulfur processing has been exploited for the cathode preparation of long-cycling lithium-sulfur batteries.
-Such electrochemical systems are characterized by a greater energy density than commercial Li-ion batteries, but they are not stable for a long service life.
-Simmonds et al. first demonstrated an improved capacity retention for over 500 cycles with an inverse vulcanization copolymer, suppressing the typical capacity fading of sulfur-polymer composites.
-Indeed, the poly (sulfur-random-1,3-diisopropenylbenzene), briefly defined as poly (S-r-DIB), showed a higher composition homogeneity compared with other cathodic materials, together with a greater sulfur retention and an enhanced adjustment of the polysulfides' volume variations.
+Such electrochemical systems are characterized by a greater energy density than commercial Li-ion batteries, but they are not stable for long service life.
+Simmonds et al. first demonstrated improved capacity retention for over 500 cycles with an inverse vulcanization copolymer, suppressing the typical capacity fading of sulfur-polymer composites.
+The poly (sulfur-random-1,3-diisopropenylbenzene), briefly defined as poly (S-r-DIB), showed a higher composition homogeneity compared with other cathodic materials, together with greater sulfur retention and an enhanced adjustment of the polysulfides' volume variations.
 These advantages made it possible to assemble a stable and durable Li-S cell.
-After that, other copolymers via inverse vulcanization were synthesized and tested inside these electrochemical devices, again providing exceptional stability over cycles.
+Subsequently, other copolymers were synthesized via inverse vulcanization and tested inside these electrochemical devices, again providing high stability over their cycles.

-In order to overcome the great disadvantage related to the materials' low electrical conductivity (1015–1016 Ω·cm), researchers started to add special carbon-based particles, to increase the electron transport inside the copolymer.
+In order to overcome the disadvantages related to the materials' low electrical conductivity (1015–1016 Ω·cm), researchers have started to add special carbon-based particles to increase electron transport inside the copolymer.
 Furthermore, such carbonaceous additives improve the polysulfides' retention at the cathode through the polysulfides-capturing effect, increasing the battery performances.
 Examples of employed nanostructures are long carbon nanotubes, graphene, and carbon onions.

-Mercury capture
+Capturing Mercury

 The new materials could be used to remove toxic metals from soil or water.
-However, pure sulfur cannot be employed to manufacture a functional filter, because of its low mechanical properties.
-Therefore, inverse vulcanization was investigated to produce porous materials, in particular for the mercury capturing process.
+Pure sulfur cannot be employed to manufacture a functional filter because of its low mechanical properties; therefore, inverse vulcanization was investigated to produce porous materials, in particular for the mercury capturing process.
 The liquid metal binds together with the sulfur-rich copolymer, remaining mostly inside the filter.

 Infrared transmission

-Polymers are used for IR optical applications because of their low refractive index (n~1.5-1.6); their poor transparency towards infrared radiation limits their exploitation in this sector.
-On the other hand, inorganic materials (n~2-5) are characterized by high-cost and complex processability, detrimental factors for large-scale production.

-Sulfur-rich copolymers, made via inverse vulcanization, represent an alternative due to the simple manufacturing process, low cost reagents, and high refractive index.
-As mentioned before, the latter depends upon the S-S bonds concentration, leading to the possibility of tuning the optical properties of the material by simply modifying the chemical formulation.
-Such a possibility of changing the material's refractive index to fulfill the specific application requirements, makes these copolymers applicable in the military, civil or medical fields.
+Sulfur-rich copolymers, made via inverse vulcanization, have advantages over traditional IR optical materials due to the simple manufacturing process, low cost reagents, and high refractive index.
+As mentioned before, the latter depends upon the S-S bonds concentration, leading to the ability to tune the optical properties of the material by modifying the chemical formulation.
+The ability to change the material's refractive index to fulfill the specific application requirements makes these copolymers applicable in military, civil or medical fields.

 Others

 The inverse vulcanization process can also be employed for the synthesis of activated carbon with narrow pore-size distributions.
-The sulfur-rich copolymer acts here as a template where the carbons are produced.
+The sulfur-rich copolymer acts as a template where the carbons are produced.
 The final material is doped with sulfur and exhibits a micro-porous network and high gas selectivity.
-Therefore, inverse vulcanization could also be applied in the gas separation sector.
+Therefore, inverse vulcanization could also be used for gas separation applications.